Bay Bridge East Span Path

 The East Span Bicycle and Pedestrian Path is dedicated in memory of East Bay resident Alex Zuckermann, a city planner by day who also was a passionate bicycle activist.
 Zuckermann, who passed away in 2007 at the age of 86, was one of the main advocates for the bike path across the new East Span, and for a time was a member of MTC’s Policy Advisory Council.

-Just east of Yerba Buena Island, beneath the new Bay Bridge East Span, the Bimla Rhinehart Vista Point sits atop Pier E-2 of the original East Span, which for 77 years supported the western end of the East Span's cantilever section.
+On the eastern tip of Yerba Buena Island, beneath the new Bay Bridge East Span, the Bimla Rhinehart Vista Point sits atop Pier E-2 of the original East Span, which for 77 years supported the western end of the bridge's cantilever section.

 The Vista Point, which was dedicated in October 2019 to honor the former California Transportation Commission Executive Director and Toll Bridge Program Oversight Committee member Bimla Gill Rhinehart (1961-2013), provides an unprecedented opportunity to view the new East Span.